 “Quantum Leap” The Leap Home: Plot And Dilemma –

 Can You Go Home Again?

 when he was 16 years old.
 Sam knew what was going to happen to his family.
-He knew the exact day in less than a of years that his brother would die in Vietnam, he knew that his father was going to die in three years of a heart attack and that his younger sister was going to run off with an abusive alcoholic would ruin her life. obviously, he wanted to change their futures.
+He knew the exact day in a few years his brother would die in Vietnam, he knew that his father was going to die in three years of a heart attack and that his younger sister was going to run off with an abusive alcoholic who would ruin her life.
+Obviously, he wanted to change their futures.
 But there was a problem.
 They saw him as a 16-year-old kid.
-How could he possibly explain all the things that he knew that were going to happen in the future?
+How could he possibly explain all the things that he knew were going to happen in the future?
 He tried numerous ways to plant ideas to change the tragic fates that would befall three members of his family.
-But none of them made any sense to other people.
+But none of them made any sense to them.
 All they saw was a 16-year-old kid who seemed to be acting somewhat crazy.
-Meanwhile, we know that he is exactly right but that he can’t explain himself.
+Meanwhile, we know that he is exactly right but he can’t explain himself.
 And so he has Thanksgiving dinner one last time with two people he knows are already dead and a third whose life will soon be in ruins.
 He desperately needs to figure out if there is any way he can save his family.

 Would You Want to Know the Future?

 I’ve known many people who read their horoscope, have gone to fortune tellers, and consulted other means of trying to know what their future would be.
 The question I always asked them was: “If you could truly, really know exactly what was going to happen in your future and you could not change it, would you really want to know?”
 Never once did I have anyone say yes.
 On this amazing episode, Sam actually does know what is going to happen and the information makes him miserable.